sprout-laravel/docs/service-overrides.md

 by implementing the `Sprout\Contracts\DeferrableServiceOverride` interface.

-Deferrable service overrides provide the name of a service, and won't be setup until after that service has been resolved using Laravel's container.
+Deferrable service overrides provide the name of a service, and won't be set up until after that service has been resolved using Laravel's container.
 These service overrides will also not be instantiated (`new MyServiceOverride`) until the deferred service is loaded, so you can use constructor dependency injection.